-As of June 30, 2015 the District adopted Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions.
-The objective of this statement is for governments providing defined benefit pension plans to recognize their long-term obligation for pension benefits as a liability on the statement of net position and to more comprehensively and comparably measure the annual costs of pension benefits.
-The statement also requires revised and new note disclosures and required supplementary information (RSI) to be reported by employers.
+As of June 30, 2016 the District adopted Governmental Accounting Standards Board (GASB) Statement No. 72, Fair Value Measurement and Application.
+The objective of this statement is to provide guidance for determining a fair value measurement for financial reporting purposes and provides guidance for applying fair value to certain investment.
+The statement also requires new note disclosures..

-Pensions
+14. Pensions